 Fjallraven Rucksack No. 21

 Best Use: Urban travel & day hikes

 The Fjallraven Rucksack No. 21 flaunts a casual rugged style that appeals to anyone who wants to look different without being weird—or compromise with functionality.
 Its minimalistic look makes it perfect for navigating the city streets and buses.

 When it comes to support and comfort, the Fjallraven Rucksack No. 21 doesn’t disappoint either.
-Inside, the bag encloses a padded laptop sleeve, as well as the main compartment that comes with a drawstring-like closure style for a secure fit.
+Inside, the daypack encloses a padded laptop sleeve, as well as the main compartment that comes with a drawstring-like closure style for a secure fit.
 Three outer compartments come in handy for those times when you are too lazy to open the zip and store your stuff inside.

 The stiff leather shoulder straps provide a body-hugging fit, helping keep your arms free for tackling tricky trails.
-Only drawback is the side and front pockets that have little to stay fastened.
+The only drawback is that the side and front pockets have little to stay fastened.
 Plus, the material used on them is pretty flimsy and tends to come apart at the seams after extensive use.

-The North Face Jester
+The North Face Jester Backpack

 As a casual commuter bag, it’s roomy enough.
 It comes with two main zippered compartments, as well as a front panel that combines a bunch of smaller pockets.
 There are mesh pockets on the sides to hold your water bottles, too.

 And while The North Face Jester lacks a dedicated laptop slot, the main sleeve is spacious enough to fit a 17″ laptop, along with some books and other items.
 The lightweight polyester coupled with the contoured design conforms to the natural bends of your spine and shoulders, giving you a vest-like fit and feel when you need it the most.